itzg/docker-minecraft-server/minecraft-server/README.md

 * LARGEBIOMES
 * AMPLIFIED
 * CUSTOMIZED
+* BUFFET

 Descriptions are available at the [gamepedia](http://minecraft.gamepedia.com/Server.properties).

-When using a level type of `FLAT` and `CUSTOMIZED`, you can further configure the world generator by passing [custom generator settings](http://minecraft.gamepedia.com/Superflat).
+When using a level type of `FLAT`, `CUSTOMIZED`, and `BUFFET`, you can further configure the world generator by passing [custom generator settings](http://minecraft.gamepedia.com/Superflat).
 **Since generator settings usually have ;'s in them, surround the -e value with a single quote, like below.**